 Important notes about HSAs

 When contributing to your HSA through pay deduction, please note that HCM has a per paycheck limit (your annual maximum ÷ 24).
-The annual maximum varies based on three factors: if the account is for an individual or family, if you have earned the wellness reward, and if you are age 55 or older.
+The annual maximum varies based on three factors: if the account is for an individual or family and if you are age 55 or older.
 For example:

-- The maximum per paycheck contribution for an employee-only account with an earned wellness reward is $150.00.
+- The maximum per paycheck contribution for an employee-only account is $152.09.

 If you think you may need more money in your account earlier in the year, you have the option to write a check to BNY Mellon for deposit to your HSA account.
 Please note that you will need to keep track of your direct contributions to your HSA and ensure that your total contributions do not exceed the annual limit.
 You may need to notify Human Resources to decrease or stop your HSA payroll deductions to ensure your contributions do not exceed the annual limit.
 Also remember to include these direct contributions when you file your taxes to get the appropriate deduction.